AlbertMietus/MESS/SoftwareCompetence/DesignWorkShops/PubSub/practice/index.rst

 ========

-Design Analyse
+Design Analye
 ==============

-Given the python implementation, including the shown “use-case”: Analyse the design in detail
+Given the python implementation, including the shown “Use-Cases”: Analyse the design in detail

 1. Make a (quick) static design-analyse.